 The evidence suggests it may.
 Suppose, for example, that you are considering law school.
 The study of law requires keen analytical skills; studying economics sharpens such skills.
 Economists have traditionally argued that undergraduate work in economics serves as excellent preparation for law school.
-Economist Michael Nieswiadomy of the University of North Texas collected data on Law School Admittance Test (LSAT) scores for undergraduate majors listed by 2,200 or more students taking the test in 2003.
-Table 1.1 "LSAT Scores and Undergraduate Majors"

-gives the scores, as well as the ranking for each of these majors, in 2003 and in two previous years in which the rankings were compiled.
-In rankings for all three years, economics majors recorded the highest scores.
+Economist Michael Nieswiadomy of the University of North Texas collected data on Law School Admittance Test (LSAT) scores for the 12 undergraduate majors listed most often by students hoping to enter law school in the class of 2008-9.
+Table 1.1 "LSAT Scores for Students Taking the Exam in 2008" gives the scores, as well as the ranking for each of these majors in 2008.
+Economics majors tied philosophy majors for the highest average score.